This traditional simnel cake is spicy, moist and fruity, with delicious marzipan running through the centre and over the top.

 Icing sugar, for dusting

-Bake for about 2 and a quarter to 2 and a half hours or until a skewer inserted into the centre comes out clean.
-Leave to cool in the tin.
+- Bake for about 2 1/4 - 2 1/2 hours or until a skewer inserted into the centre comes out clean.
+Leave to cool completely in the tin.

 - Transfer the cooled cake to a baking sheet and brush the top with the ginger syrup.
 Roll out the remaining marzipan as above and press down onto the top of the cake.
 Pinch decoratively around the edges.
 Arrange the marzipan balls on top, sticking them with a little extra syrup from the jar.
 Heat the surface of the cake under a moderate grill for 1-2 minutes, watching closely, until the marzipan starts to toast.
 If one area turns too dark, cover it with foil.